 Referring to Matt and the status of our relationship has long been a problem for me too because there are so many words on the subject that bother me.

 Take, for example, Fiancé, a perfectly acceptable and frequently used word that sounds contrived and arrogant to me when I say it.
 As a result, I tend to notice people judging me when I tell them I’m ‘meeting my boyfriend’ while clearly sporting an engagement ring on my left hand.
 The term ‘other half’ is another source of annoyance because, if you look at me, I am clearly one whole person and not walking around with half my limbs and vital organs missing, flesh hanging off the bone.

-The word ‘partner’ is a tad fishy too because it isn’t gender specific.
+The word ‘partner’ is a tad fishy too because it isn’t gendered specific.
 This poses a huge problem for me because of Matt’s commonly used nickname.
 On numerous occasions, I have been questioned by friends and colleagues about my sexuality.
-For months I had wondered what about me had alluded to the fact I may be gay and if I had unknowingly been giving off these vibes to members of the same-sex.
+For months I had wondered what about me had alluded to the fact I may be gay and if I had unknowingly been giving off these vibes to members of the same sex.
 Finally, someone told me it was because I had consistently referred to my ‘partner’, Lillian.